WHAT YOU SHOULD KNOW:

 Contact your healthcare provider if:

 - You have a fever.

 - You have a cough or headache.

-- You have questions or concerns about your condition, medicine, or care.
+- You have questions or concerns about your condition or care.

 - You have sudden trouble breathing.

-- You have a very bad headache.
+- You have a severe headache.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.